-Our results are robust when we switch from IV-Poisson to estimating IV-OLS using a variety of outcome specifications and all are statistically significant, as shown in Table 3.
-In Column 1 we estimate an Ordinary Least Squares specification with the count of crashes or fatalities as the outcome.
-Column 2 presents results for a linear probability model where the outcome is whether there were any crashes or fatalities on a given day.
-In Column 3, we estimate a model using the crash and fatality rate per 100,000 population.
+Our results are robust to alternative functional form specifications and all are statistically significant, as shown in Table 3.
+In Column 1 we estimate a linear probability model where the outcome is whether there were any crashes or fatalities on a given day.
+Column 2 presents results using the crash and fatality rate per 100,000 population.
+In Column 3, we estimate a Poisson specification.
 Column 4 transforms the outcome variable using the inverse hyperbolic sine.
-In column 5, the Poisson regression results are unweighted.
+In Column 5, the OLS-IV regression results are unweighted.

-We find that a one $\mu g/m^3$ increase in predicted PM2.5 leads to an increase of 0.0020 crashes and 0.0019 fatalities per day (Column 1).
-These effects are significant at the 1 and 5% level respectively and represent increases of 0.54% and 0.49% relative to the mean.
-A unit increase in PM2.5 also leads to a 0.14 percentage point increase in the probability of any crashes or fatalities, a 0.55% increase that is significant at the 1% level (Column 2).
-When expressed as a rate per 100,000 people (Column 3) we estimate a 0.87% and 0.78% increase, for each outcome respectively.
+We find that a one $\mu g/m^3$ increase in predicted PM{2.5} leads to a 0.24 percentage point increase in the probability of any crashes or fatalities, a 0.97% increase that is significant at the 1% level (Column 1).
+When expressed as a rate per 100,000 people (Column 2) we estimate a 1.53% and 1.37% increase for each outcome, respectively.
 All estimates for this model are statistically significant at the 1% level.
-Results are also similar using the inverse hyperbolic sine transformation (Column 4).
+When we estimate a Poisson specification, we find an increase of 0.0052 crashes or fatalities per day, a 1.41% and 1.32% increase relative to the mean.
+These effects are significant at the 1% and 5% level, respectively.
+Results are similar using the inverse hyperbolic sine transformation (Column 4).
 We present these effect sizes as marginal effects on the original scale (count of crashes or fatalities), following Norton (2022).
-A one $\mu g/m^3$ increase in PM2.5 leads to an increase of 0.0016 crashes and 0.0017 fatalities (0.44% and 0.42%), which are both significant at the 1% level.
-The unweighted Poisson regressions yield slightly smaller effect sizes but slightly larger percent effects than the weighted Poisson regressions (Column 5).
-A unit increase in PM2.5 leads to an increase of 0.0018 crashes or fatalities per day.
-These effects are statistically significant at the 1% level and correspond to a 1.84% and 1.66% increase over the mean.
+A one $\mu \rm g/m^3$ increase in $\rm PM{2.5}$ leads to an increase of 0.0028 crashes and 0.0029 fatalities (0.77% and 0.74%), which are both significant at the 1% level.
+The unweighted OLS-IV regressions (Column 5) yield slightly smaller effect sizes but slightly larger percent effects than the weighted OLS-IV regressions.
+A unit increase in $\mathrm{PM}{2.5}$ leads to an increase of 0.0016 crashes and 0.0015 fatalities per day.
+These effects are statistically significant at the 1% level and correspond to a 1.63% and 1.45% increase over the mean.
+Results using the AQI for PM{2.5} are qualitatively similar and statistically significant but attenuated, which is to be expected given the different scale of the pollution variable.